Arrival & setup

 • Complete your enrollment (Immatrikulation) at the university's student office (Studierendensekretariat)

-• You receive your student ID (Studierendenausweis) and semester ticket (often included in the Semesterbeitrag or available as the Deutschlandticket)
+• You receive your student ID (Studierendenausweis), the Immatrikulationsbescheinigung (the document everything else after this point uses, not the admission letter), and your semester ticket (often included in the Semesterbeitrag or available as the Deutschlandticket)

 Rundfunkbeitrag (Broadcasting Fee)